SEN support is available at all levels of education, from nursery to further education.

 Talking to medical professionals

-During the course of diagnosis, you may have met speech and language therapists, eye specialists, child psychologists and other professionals.
-Read up on various conditions in preparation for assessment results.
+During diagnosis, you may meet speech and language therapists, eye specialists, child psychologists and other professionals.

 The process and services provided will vary depending on where you live.